youpeng88/tower_game/README.md

     1-20-16 11:47am: Made the game smoother by removing unnecessary clock tick.
 Fixed bug in menu which prevented entire screen from filling.
 Made score icon transparent.
     1-20-16 2:04pm:  Made the game fullscreen with smooth transitions between screens.
 Sidebar now on right for aesthetics.
-    1-20-16 3:32pm:  Added knights that chase demons and can be placed with the right mousebutton
+    1-20-16 3:32pm:  Added knights that chase demons and can be placed with the right mousebutton 1-21-16 1:10am:  Make the save_game feature save the knights and enemies as well.
+Added functionality for game start and menu performance if no .txt files for platform, highscores, or saved_state.
+Game now saves username for highscore purposes.
+    1-21-16 2:08am:  Fixed tower cannonball range issue.
+Fixed no platform issue.

 # Latest Version:
     1-19-16: Alex's recnet change merged (grass backgorund, userinput name and high score)